 However, you’ll find it wise to pick your paper straws selectively.
-Your writer notes with distaste the mushy end of drink experience that can be common with some of the paper straw out there.
+Your writer notes with distaste the mushy end of drink experience that can be common with some of the paper straws out there.

-Like pretty much anything paper quality can vary, and the cheaper alternatives can use dyes that may be harmful.
+Like pretty much anything, paper quality can vary, and the cheaper alternatives can use dyes that may be harmful.

 The best news is that they don’t fall apart in your cold drink.
-Even better they biodegrade in 3-60 days.
+Even better, they biodegrade in 3-60 days.
 The company has recently been reported to be struggling to keep up with demand, which must be a good sign.

 This company has ethics at its heart.
-As such you can also be assured that their straws come from sustainable raw materials and they practice fair labor standards.
-Dyed chlorine-free they come in a variety of colors including all-natural.
+As such, you can also be assured that their straws come from sustainable raw materials and they practice fair labor standards.
+Dyed chlorine-free, they come in a variety of colors, including all-natural.

 Paper Straws on Amazon:

-(also not reusable ;-))
+(also not reusable straws ;-))

 Asking for non-plastic straws is a step we can all take individually.
-If everyone did so we stand to make a dent in the crazy volume we use every year.
+If everyone did so, we stand to make a dent in the crazy volume we use every year.
 We can also play a role in helping to eradicate the environmental harm each straw has the potential to create.